 There are plenty of job opportunities across the supply chain and logistics sector, with demand for production managers expected to grow by over 7,000 people over the next five years.
 Therefore, an appropriately-skilled and knowledgeable workforce is essential to ensure the operations continue to run smoothly.

 Perhaps the most significant forecasted change is the rise in wages in the supply chain sector.
 Deloitte’s findings suggest that the average annual income of supply chain and logistics workers was $140,949 in 2016-17.
 This specific figure takes into account those with postgraduate qualifications in management and commerce, which is 66 per cent more than supply chain and logistics workers with no post-school qualifications.
 Over the course of a lifetime, supply chain professionals with tertiary qualifications earn a 48 per cent premium over those with no post-school qualifications.
 The impressive figures don’t stop there - this average annual income of supply chain and logistics workers is forecast to increase in 2021-22 to $164,360.

-It’s clear that postgraduate study enables workers to develop advanced skills that help them advance in their career and take on management roles.
+It’s clear that postgraduate study (such as the RMIT master of logistics management) enables workers to develop advanced skills that help them advance in their career and take on management roles.
 It may also enable professionals in other areas to move into supply chain management roles, to ensure companies are providing the very best experience for all stakeholders.